 Bosses are an essential part of Diablo 3 – not only are they an integral and mandatory part of the storyline, but are also the source of some of the most valuable loot in the game.
-This obviously makes them a lot more difficult than many of the elite enemies and mini bosses.
+If you are struggling to defeat them, this Diablo 3 Boss strategy guide should prove useful.

 Warning: The proceeding content contains Spoilers.